meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

-# Intro to CS - Linux Lab
+# Intro to CS - Repl.it Lab

 ## Objective:
 In this lab, you will learn how to us `Repl.it`.
 These will help you organize your work for this year and for the rest of your journey at MEET!